 In January 2016, the FASB issued ASU 2016-01, Financial Instruments - Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities ("ASU 2016-01").
 ASU 2016-01 modifies how entities measure equity investments and present changes in the fair value of financial liabilities.
 Under the new guidance, entities have to measure equity investments that do not result in consolidation and are not accounted for under the equity method at fair value and recognize any changes in fair value in net income unless the investments qualify for the new practicality exception.
 In February 2018, the FASB issued ASU 2018-03, Technical Corrections and Improvements to Financial Instruments - Overall (Subtopic 825-10) ("ASU 2018-03"), which amends the guidance in ASU 2016-01 by replacing the cost method of accounting for non-marketable equity securities with a model for recognizing impairments and observable price changes in orderly transactions for the identical or a similar investment of the same issuer.
 The Company adopted the new guidance during the first quarter of 2018 using a modified-retrospective method for equity securities measured at fair value and early adopted the amendments for equity securities without readily determinable fair values that do not qualify for the practical expedient.
-The adoption of the guidance resulted in a cumulative-effect adjustment that increased beginning stockholders' deficiency by \$14,874.
-The adjustment consisted of \$6,036, net of tax related to the reclassification from accumulated other comprehensive income ("AOCI") into accumulated deficit of the net unrealized gains and related tax impact pertaining to investment securities that were previously classified as equity securities available for sale and fixed-income securities previously classified as cost-method long-term investments.
+The adoption of the guidance resulted in a cumulative-effect adjustment that decreased beginning accumulated deficit by \$14,874.
+The adjustment consisted of \$6,036, net of tax related to the reclassification from accumulated other comprehensive income ("AOCI") into accumulated deficit of the net unrealized gains and related tax impact pertaining to investment securities that were previously classified as equity securities available for sale and fixed-income securities available for sale.
+The net impact of \$8,838 to stockholder's deficiency related to the change in accounting treatment for equity securities previously classified as cost-method long-term investments.
+In March 2018, the FASB issued ASU 2018-04, Investments - Debt Securities (Topic 320) and Regulated Operations (Topic 980): Amendments to SEC Paragraphs Pursuant to SEC Staff Accounting Bulletin No. 117 and SEC Release No. 33-9273 ("ASU 2018-04"), which incorporate into the Accounting Standards Codification ("ASC") recent SEC guidance which was issued in order to make the relevant interpretive guidance consistent with current authoritative accounting guidance, such as Topic 321, and SEC rules and regulations.
+The guidance also amends and supersedes various paragraphs that contain SEC guidance in ASC 320, Investments - Debt Securities and ASC 980, Regulated Operations.
+The Company indirectly adopted this guidance upon the adoption of ASU 2016-01 during the first quarter of 2018.
+There was no additional impact on the Company's condensed consolidated financial statements other than those resulting from the adoption of ASU 2016-01.